ondras/rot.js/node/README.md

 * `src/js/object.js` provides `Object.create` for environments that do not have their own `Object.create`.
 Node.js provides this method, so the code provided by rot.js will never execute.

 * `src/js/raf.js` provides `cancelAnimationFrame` and `requestAnimationFrame`
 for environments that provide a `window` object, but do not provide their own animation frame functions.
 Node.js does not provide a `window` object, so the code provided by rot.js will never execute.

+* `src/path/astar.js` defines a method `ROT.Path.AStar.prototype._distance`
+that contains a switch statement.
+There are some unreachable break statements here to improve code aesthetics (case/break balance).

+* Some of the tests rely on the random generation process to cover the cases of the generator.
+On bad runs, a poor random seed will leave coverage gaps.
+In this case, re-run the tests until you are happy. :-)